euro-cordex/tables/README.md

 ## Domains

 Contains tables with cordex domains and definitions in rotated coordinates.
 The data is mostly based on the [Cordex archive specifications](https://is-enes-data.github.io/cordex_archive_specifications.pdf).

+## Regions

+This directory contains some data to work with sub-regions of Cordex domains.
+Right now, we have only collected the following:

+* Prudence regions (official resource missing)